karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 Azure AI Video Indexer is a cloud-based service provided by Microsoft Azure that uses artificial intelligence (AI) and machine learning (ML) to extract rich, actionable insights from video and audio content.
 ![Azure AI Video Indexer](./img/model-chart.png)

+# Natural Language Processing

+Natural Language Processing (NLP) is a branch of artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language.
+It involves tasks like speech recognition, text analysis, sentiment analysis, machine translation, and chatbot creation, helping bridge communication between humans and machines.

+## Common NLP Workloads

+### Key Phrase Extraction

+The main purpose of this is to identify and extract the important infomartion from documents.
+This is generally used to decide the context of the text provided.

+### Entity Recognition

+Identifies entities of a document that can be categorized into types and sub types.
+Eg:- "My car and bike are in the garage earlier today".
+The entites that maybe found are
+Car, Bike:- Objects
+Garage:- Location
+Earlier Today:- Date

+### Sentiment Analysis

+This is a prebuilt ML model used to identify the overall sentiment of the provided text.
+It provides a score between 0 to 1, generally higher the score the more positve the sentiment.